SamCScott/SamCScott/README.md

 - I’m currently learning more Unity systems.
 - I’m looking to collaborate on anything and everything.
 - Go and see my games and work at regiv.itch.io/
-- How to reach me: discord is Regi#1001, email me at s94.samscott@gmail.com.
+- How to reach me: discord is reginald_v, email me at s94.samscott@gmail.com.